 Odaiba Seaside Park お台場海浜公園

 A seaside park using an inlet in Daiba, Minato-ku, Tokyo.
 The park is widely used for sightseeing, date night, and family leisure activities.
-Although swimming and fishing are prohibited at “Odaiba Beach,” an artificial sandy beach extending about 800 meters, visitors can enjoy ebb and flow fishing and playing on the beach for free.
+Although swimming and fishing are prohibited at “Odaiba Beach,” an artificial sandy beach extending about 800 metres, visitors can enjoy ebb and flow fishing and playing on the beach for free.
 The promenade overlooking the Rainbow Bridge and Tokyo Tower is a popular photo spot both day and night.

 Find out more about Odaiba Seaside Park here on Google maps.